spell-music/csound-sampler/README.md

 csound-sampler
 ===============================

+The repo is archived and moved to monorepo [csound-expression](https://github.com/spell-music/csound-expression)

 A csound-sampler is an easy to use sampler based on csound-expression library.

 We can load and play audio files.
 We can play them back in loops,